unlock-protocol/password-required-hook/README.md

 # Password Hook for Locks

-This project implements an Unlock PublicLock Hook that can be used on PublicLocks to ensure that users who are purchasing a key from a lock have entered the right password on the frontend application.
+This project implements an Unlock [PublicLock Hook](https://docs.unlock-protocol.com/core-protocol/public-lock/hooks) that can be used on Locks smart contracts to ensure that users who are purchasing a key from a lock have entered the right password on the frontend application.

+This process is _secured_ and cannot be bypassed by calling the contract directly as the password is used to submit the transaction on-chain.

 When the user enters a password on the frontend application.
 This password is used to generate a private key that is then used to sign the recipient's address.
 That signature is passed as the data argument on the `purchase` call.